coq/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

    Words are 8 bytes or 4 bytes, respectively, for 64- and 32-bit executables.

-When experiencing high memory usage the following commands can be used to force Coq to optimize some of its internal data structures.
+When experiencing high memory usage the following commands can be used to force Rocq to optimize some of its internal data structures.

 .. cmd:: Optimize Proof